What Difference Does It Make?: Background

 The character Ray Smith in the Jack Kerouac novel The Dharma Bums repeatedly says "What difference does it make?" as well as "Pretty girls make graves", the title of another track featured on The Smiths.

 "What Difference Does It Make?" was released without an accompanying music video.
 Speaking to Tony Fletcher on The Tube in 1984, Morrissey remarked that he felt that the video market was something that was going to "die very quickly", and that he wanted to "herald the death" of it.

 Cover artwork

-The single cover is a photograph of Terence Stamp, taken on the set of the film The Collector.
+The single cover is a photograph of Terence Stamp, taken on the set of the film The Collector (1965).
 Originally Stamp denied permission for the still to be used, and some pressings featured Morrissey in a re-enacted scene.
 In the re-enactment, Morrissey is holding a glass of milk, as opposed to a chloroform pad in the original.
-However, Stamp soon changed his mind, and the covers featuring Morrissey are now very rare and collectible.
+However, Stamp soon changed his mind, and the original cover was reinstated.